The mysterious new number plates appearing on NZ cars

-Hundreds of cars have suddenly appeared with new number plates on our roads, leading to curiosity as to why and how Kiwis are getting their hands on them.
+Hundreds of vehicles have appeared with new number plates on our roads, leading to curiosity as to why and how Kiwis are getting their hands on them.

-Over the past year, more cars are appearing with number plates starting with the letter Z, something rarely seen on our shores before.
+Over the past year, more cars are appearing with number plates starting with the letter Z, something rarely seen on our shores.

 The plates starting with ZAA and up to ZBB are now being sold by a handful of resellers.